-UPDATE: January 28, 2021
+UPDATE: January 21, 2022

 Please note that all official notifications regarding this required training will be sent to your San Francisco State student email account.

-NOT ANYMORE will help you make informed decisions regarding alcohol use, empower you to intervene and prevent sexual violence, and give you the tools to address to peers' risky behavior.
+Voices for Change will help you make informed decisions regarding alcohol use, empower you to intervene and prevent sexual violence, and give you the tools to address to peers' risky behavior.
 It will provide you with the information you need to navigate affirmative consent, healthy relationships, and effective communication.

 For answers to Frequently Asked Questions about the mandatory online course, visit our FAQ page.